Hi! This FAQ is for new (and interested) MAN v FAT Soccer players in Australia.

 You can check your BMI for free very quickly and easily here.
 We can’t take anyone whose BMI is less than 27.5 – if you fall under that level then we’d love to support you here on the forum.

 You can see a list of current and planned leagues on the league page.

 As of 2018, there is only one planned league: MAN v FAT UWA.
-Early next year, we plan to open leagues across Perth and Western Australia.
+Early in 2019, we plan to open leagues across Perth and Western Australia.

 Can I come and see a league in action before I join?